shawenyao/jekyll-now/_posts/2020-11-15-The-Birth-of-a-Galaxy.md

   <img src="https://shawenyao.github.io/R/output/milky_way/plot_2_star_unit.jpg" />
 </div>

 Even then, no color alone can bring the kind of vitality and liveliness that we've come to expect from a photo.
-Instead, each star gets assigned its own color by randomly sampling from the color space (with replacement):
+Ideally, each star should be assigned its own color by randomly sampling from the color space (with replacement):

 ```r
 stars <- stars %>%